navidrome/website/content/en/docs/usage/admin/backup.md

 title: Automated Backup
 linkTitle: Automated Backup
 date: 2024-12-21
+weight: 10
 description: >
   Information on the in-built backup system
+aliases:
+  - /docs/usage/backup/
 ---

 Navidrome version 0.54.x introduces a backup feature that allows the music server's data to get periodically exported.
-This guide will walk you through configuring backups using both a [configuration](/docs/usage/configuration-options) file and environment variables, where to locate the backups, and how to restore from a backup.
+This guide will walk you through configuring backups using both a [configuration](/docs/usage/configuration/options) file and environment variables, where to locate the backups, and how to restore from a backup.

 {{% alert %}}